fountain pen

 This series of questions is divided into three parts, each successively more probing:

-• Finally, there are no more questions; the rest is blank pages.
-The designers assume that by then you’ve pumped up your scribbling muscles and can Marcus Aurelius yourself on paper without being goosed.
+- Finally, there are no more questions; the rest is blank pages.
+At this point, the designers assume you’ve pumped up your scribbling muscles and can Marcus Aurelius yourself on paper without being goosed.

 At first, I found the MindJournal lightweight.
 I’m rocking four or five journals every day, keep a reading diary as I plow through the classics and do a bullet journal for weight loss.
 I’m used to pouring my feelings onto reams of paper using barrels of ink.
 But I’m not the MindJournal’s target market.
 That would be emotionally reticent men who want to build a more meaningful interior life.
 Men who do not journal but recognize it might be valuable.
 For those men, this journal is perfect.